alorum/seoslides/readme.txt

 * New: Darken overlays for more consistent branding and UI.
 * New: If no description is provided and notes are blank, fall back on the slide title for open graph tags.
+* New: To avoid videos stealing swipes on mobile, video embeds will now present their thumbnail and a message apologizing for their unavailability on mobile.

 = 1.4.0 =